Rosbifbr/todo.c/README.md

 # todo.c
-This is a webserver meant to manage a global list of todos.
+This is a highly technologic webserver meant to manage a global list of todos.
+This projects secondary intention is to guarantee I dont get too rusty with my C skills. (pun intended)

 # Instructions
 1. gcc main.c